influxdata/influxdb-client-js/influxdb-client-apis.userresponse.status.md

 ## UserResponse.status property

-If inactive the user is inactive.
+The status of a user.
+An inactive user won't have access to resources.

 <b>Signature:</b>